Shiba Inu Colors & Coat Guide

 Rare vs Standard Colors

-Some Shiba Inu colors are rarer than others due to the genetics involved.
-Rare colors may command premium prices, but buyers should be cautious — extremely rare colors can sometimes be associated with health issues or may indicate crossbreeding.
+Among Shiba Inus, the standard colors (Red, Sesame, Black and Tan) are most common.
+Non-standard colors like Cream are rarer and may command premium prices above the standard $1500–$3000 range.
+Buyers should be cautious—extremely rare colors can sometimes be associated with health issues or may indicate crossbreeding.

 Do Shiba Inu Colors Change with Age?